 I enjoy arranging symbols through formal ideas, using a broad range of languages and paradigms.
 These symbols run and evolve in a time-dependant system, in order to solve problems and accomplish human goals.

 When I see a problem, I feel an instinctive urge to solve it, whether it’s about technology, organization, relationships, or whatever.
-For me, Problem Solving is a formal process, where getting a lucid, testable, unbiased and non-emotional result is the goal.
+In my opinion, Problem Solving must be a formal process, where getting a lucid, testable, unbiased and non-emotional result is the goal.

 Some projects I started required me to learn about Servers, Storage and SAN solutions, while other were about medium-sized Networks and Distributed WLAN systems.
 The rest of the time was spent repairing Macs.
-Meanwhile, in my spare hours, I dedicated all my efforts into learning Windows Server, as well as GNU/Linux (I put the GNU part for those fussy people who want it), various Server Applications and much more stuff not really worth mentioning.
+Meanwhile, in my spare hours, I dedicated all my efforts into learning Windows Server, as well as GNU/Linux (I put the GNU part for those fussy people who want it), various Server platforms and much more stuff not really worth mentioning.
 In these years I created at home my own Rackmount Infrastructure with a bunch of old servers, just for fun.
-I later discovered that I learned a lot of things this way.
+Later I discovered that I learned a lot of useful things from that.

-Some other free time was occupied by a meticulous study of the TCP/IP protocol stack, because I wanted to configure in my rack a Cisco Router, but it required some advanced skills.
+Some free time was occupied by a meticulous study of the TCP/IP protocol stack, because I wanted to configure in my rack a Cisco Router, but it required advanced networking knowledge.
 My study followed the CCENP and CCNA certifications, even though I never took those exams because they aren’t cheap.
 After I purchased a powerful enough server, I decided to dig into Virtualization, with Xen and VMware.
-Some clients asked for support where knowledge of Firewalls was needed, and therefore I added a PFSense box to my collection of toys.
+Some clients asked for support where configuring Firewalls was needed, and therefore I added a PFSense box to my collection of toys.

 Almost five years had me bored enough to leave the job and start university with my own money.

 I can’t think of anything more useful in my existence than the university.
-Every course taught me something, even if it wasn’t clear in the beginning.
+Every course eventually taught me something useful, even if it wasn’t clear in the beginning.
 The math lessons are pretty useless for my job, but helped me gain the right approach for reaching verifiability and strong reasoning.
-Linear Algebra made me think in dimensions.
+Linear Algebra reinforced some abstraction skills.
 Digital Electronics gave me an advanced way to solve boolean networks and state machines.
 The programming and computer architecture courses were absolutely fantastic, and the teachers were excellent under every point of view; they gave us a deep understanding of the CPU that runs our useless programs, what operating systems actually do, how processes talk and spawn, and how to draw a teapot with OpenGL.

 Software Engineering taught us to streamline the development process.
 Formal Requirement Analysis became the first thing I applied when developing TRIAD, as with a tight and structured approach to Architectural Design problems.

 I learned to work with standard UML diagrams, Relational Databases, and other interesting technologies.
-A minimal Project Management knowledge was required for me to handle a project as large as TRIAD, so I created and managed a quite large GANTT diagram, while also learning about WBS systems.
+Managing a project as large as TRIAD had me study also Project Management Systems, like GANTT and WBS diagrams.

 The first programming language I learned was C, and that was damn difficult to learn without a proper teacher or deep computer knowledge.
 It took me months of effort with tiny results (I was like 14 or so).
-I remember using a Linux distribution for that, as well as I remember how tedious it was to do anything useful.
+I remember using a Linux distribution for that, as well as I remember how tedious and frustrating it was.

 Software development actually started in the shop, with the FileMaker Platform.
 It’s actually fun to use for a starter, less so for an advanced developer.